kedro-org/kedro/docs/source/extend_kedro/common_use_cases.md

 At different points in the lifecycle of these components, you might want to add extra behaviour: for example, you could add extra computation for profiling purposes _before_ and _after_ a node runs, or _before_ and _after_ the I/O actions of a dataset, namely the `load` and `save` actions.

-This can now achieved by using [Hooks](../hooks/hooks.md), to define the extra behavior and when in the execution timeline it should be introduced.
+This can now achieved by using [Hooks](../hooks/introduction.md), to define the extra behaviour and when in the execution timeline it should be introduced.

 ## Use Case 2: How to integrate Kedro with additional data sources